Anthony Calvillo: Montreal Alouettes

 On December 15, 2014, the Montreal Alouettes announced that Calvillo would be joining the team as an offensive coach in 2015.
 On January 29, 2015, Calvillo was appointed as the receivers coach.
 After the firing of Alouettes head coach Tom Higgins, Calvillo was named the quarterbacks coach for the Alouettes on August 22, 2015.
 After a few weeks, the team's offensive coordinator, Turk Schonert, was fired and Calvillo was named co-offensive coordinator along with Ryan Dinwiddie.
 Going into the 2016 season, Calvillo was named offensive coordinator with Jacques Chapdelaine as his special advisor as he grew into the role.
 After head coach Jim Popp resigned and Chapdelaine was promoted to that position, Chapdelaine also took over play-calling duties from Calvillo.
 For the 2017 season, Calvillo was announced as the quarterbacks coach.

 Toronto Argonauts

 On March 19, 2018, the Argos announced the hiring of Calvillo as their quarterback coach.
 The hire reunited Calvillo with his former general manager Jim Popp, and head coach Marc Trestman.

 Montreal Carabins

 On December 19, 2018, Calvillo was named as the assistant head coach for the Montreal Carabins football team in U Sports.
 The move reunited Calvillo with Danny Maciocia, who was an offensive coach with the Alouettes from 1996 to 2001.
 He was promoted to offensive coordinator and quarterbacks coach and served in that capacity for the 2021 U Sports football season.

 Montreal Alouettes (II)

 On January 6, 2022, it was announced that Calvillo had re-joined the Alouettes' coaching staff as the team's quarterbacks coach.
 In early December 2022 it was reported that Calvillo was one of five finalists for the vacant Alouettes head coaching job.
+In 2023, Calvillo was the Offensive Coordinator and Quarterbacks Coach, winning his first Grey Cup as a coach.